Creatiwity/witycms-doc/adminsettings.md

 3. Submit your news

-You are notify that "The news **Lorem Ipsum** was successfully created"
+You are notify that "The news **Lorem Ipsum** was successfully created".

 ![](post-news-03.png)